Laparoscopy and Laparoscopic Surgery

 Laparoscopic surgery can be used for various procedures which include:

-Laparoscopy and laparoscopic surgery are usually done whilst you are asleep under general anaesthesia.
-The skin over the tummy is cleaned.
-The surgeon or gynaecologist then makes a small cut about 1-2 cm long near to the belly button.
-Some gas is injected through the cut to 'blow out' the abdominal wall slightly.
+In a laparoscopy, the surgeon makes a small cut about 0.5-2 cm long near to the belly button.
+Some gas is injected through the cut to inflate the abdomen slightly.
 This makes it easier to see the internal organs with the laparoscope which is gently pushed through the incision into the abdominal cavity.
 The operator then looks down the laparoscope, or looks at pictures on a TV monitor connected to the laparoscope.

 If you have a surgical procedure, one or more separate small incisions may be made in the abdominal skin.
 These allow thin instruments to be pushed into the abdominal cavity.
 The surgeon can see the ends of these instruments with the laparoscope and so can perform procedures.
-A more recent technique called single-port laparoscopy involves operating through the same incision through which the laparoscope was passed and does not require additional cuts to the abdomen.

 When the surgeon has finished, the laparoscope and other instruments are removed.
 The incisions are stitched and dressings are applied.
 The dressings will cover the incisions and should be kept on until the incisions have healed.